Skip to content

 3. The chunk learned is a duplicate of another production or chunk already in production memory In some rare cases, a duplicate production will not be detected because the order of the conditions or actions is not the same as an existing production.

 4. The problem-solving in the substate violated one of the enabled correctness guarantee filters During the development of explanation-based chunking, we have developed a list of possible causes of incorrect chunks.
 EBC’s correctness guarantee filters detect when those situations occur and prevents a chunk from being learned.
 For example, the allow-local-negations filter will prevent a rule from being formed if the problem-solving that led to the result was dependent on a condition that tested whether a subgoal WME doesn’t exist.
-Since there is no practical way to determine why a piece of knowledge doesn’t exist, testing a local negation can result in an over- general and incorrect chunk.
-See Section 4.7.3.1 on page 121 for more information.
+Since there is no practical way to determine why a piece of knowledge doesn’t exist, testing a local negation can result in an over-general and incorrect chunk, cf. prohibiting known sources for correctness issues for more information.
 Note that correctness filters have not yet been implemented for all the identified potential sources of correctness issues.

 5. The chunking option bottom-only is on and a chunk was already built in the bottom subgoal that generated the results With bottom-only chunking, chunks are learned only in states in which no subgoal has yet generated a chunk.
 In this mode, chunks are learned only for the "bottom" of the subgoal hierarchy and not the intermediate levels.
 With experience, the subgoals at the bottom will be replaced by the chunks, allowing higher level subgoals to be chunked.
-See Section 9.4.1 on page 233 for details of chunk used with the bottom-only setting.
+See chunk reference for details of chunk used with the bottom-only setting.

-6. The problem-solving that led to the result contained a condition that tested the architecturally-created <state> ^quiescence t augmentation This mechanism is motivated by the chunking from exhaustion problem, where the results of a subgoal are dependent on the exhaustion of alternatives (see Section 4.6.11 on page 114).
+6. The problem-solving that led to the result contained a condition that tested the architecturally-created <state> ^quiescence t augmentation This mechanism is motivated by the chunking from exhaustion problem, where the results of a subgoal are dependent on the exhaustion of alternatives (see Problem-Solving that does not test the superstate).
 If this substate augmentation is encountered when determining the conditions of a chunk, then no chunk will be built for the currently considered action.
 This is recursive, so that if an un-chunked result is relevant to a second result, no chunk will be built for the second result.
 This does not prevent the creation of a chunk that would include^quiescence tas a condition.

 7. The problem-solving in the substate did not test any knowledge in the superstate In these cases, the chunk learned does not have any conditions and is not a legal production.
 Note that this creates an unusual persistence issue for any results that came out of the substate.
 Since a justification or chunk was not learned, there is no rule in the superstate that can provide either i-support or o-support for the result that came out of the substate.
 Consequently, those result WMEs will be completely dependent on the rules that fired within the substate.
 So, when the substate is removed, those results will also be removed.